rkrenzler/FreeCAD_Workbench_Starter/README.md

 https://wiki.opensourceecology.org/wiki/OSE_Piping_Workbench

 # Troubleshooting #
-If you get an erro rmessage module ... not found, try to remove all .pyc-files in the ose-piping module.
+If you get an error message "module ... not found", try to remove all .pyc-files in the ose-piping module.
 Then restart FreeCAD.

-This will be a OSE piping workbench.
-As a start point it uses https://github.com/skaiser/FreeCAD_Workbench_Starter.git
+# License #

+GPLv3 (see LICENSE)